-- Basic routing theory for each of the major ocean basins, including ship-specific strategies and
+- Basis routing theory for each of the major ocean basins, including ship-specific strategies and

 - Advanced knowledge of heavy weather comments, as well as cargo types and their effect on forecasts and routes.